Scalable Posterior Uncertainty for Flexible Density-Based Clustering: Methodology

-for all $k\geq 1$, with $Y_1\sim f_{\theta_{n,0}}$ when $k=1$ \citep{cui2025martingale, fortini2025exchangeability}.
-Intuitively, the sequence $(\theta_{n,k})_{k\in\mathbb N}$ forms a martingale because of the score identity $\mathbb E_{Y\sim f_\theta}[s(Y;\theta)]=0$, which holds under mild regularity conditions on the density estimator.
-The limiting distribution of this martingale coincides with the MPD of interest.
-In practice, the latter is approximated by stopping the predictive resampling procedure after a large but finite number of steps $k=N$.
+Intuitively, $(\theta_{n,k})_{k\in\mathbb N}$ forms a martingale because of the score identity $\mathbb E_{Y\sim f_\theta}[s(Y;\theta)]=0$, which holds under mild regularity conditions on the density estimator.
+The limiting distribution of this martingale is the MPD of interest, which is approximated in practice by stopping the resampling after a large but finite number of steps $N$.